railwayapp/docs/src/docs/guides/database-migration-guide.md

 <Banner variant="warning">
 You must do this if you receive a "Hardcoded database URL" warning during the migration process.
+Please use [Reference Variables](/variables#reference-variables) in the future instead of hardcoding database URLs.
 </Banner>

 After your database is migrated, you will need to update your services to use the new database's connection string and/or credentials.

 If you are using [Reference Variables](/variables#reference-variables), the migration process will switch them over for you automatically.
+If you are not, please update your services to use it - doing so will ensure the connection details are always in sync.

 To retrieve the connection details of your new database, click into the migrated database service and navigate to the `Variables` tab: